This post may contain affiliate links. Thank you for your support.

 Move your branches into the vase that you intend to display them in and give them fresh water.
 Place the vase in a bright, warm part of the house, and enjoy watching the forsythia bloom!

-If you time it just right, you can have forsythia blooming on your table for Easter!… if not, you can always make these jelly bean branches that I made last year.
-Those are super fun too. 🙂
+If you time it just right, you can have forsythia blooming on your table week after week until spring!

-Do you force forsythia?
-What other favourites have you found for forcing at this time of year?
+Do you force Forsythia branches?
+What other favorites have you found for forcing at this time of year?